 Are there other therapies that might work well in conjunction with qigong?

-Qigong is often used within the system of TCM, which includes treatment modalities including acupuncture, Chinese medicinal herbs, and aspects of a Chinese system of bodywork called Tuina.
+Qigong is often used within the system of traditional Chinese medicine (TCM), which includes treatment modalities including acupuncture, Chinese medicinal herbs, and aspects of a Chinese system of bodywork called Tuina.
 Craniosacral therapy and other forms of osteopathic or chiropractic manipulation along with other types of bodywork can work well with qigong.
 Other mind-body therapies and stress management strategies like breath work, guided imagery and visualization can also meld well with qigong practices.

 What is Dr. Weil’s view of qigong?